fermyon/developer/content/spin/sqlite-api-guide.md

 ## Preparing an SQLite Database

 Although Spin provides SQLite as a built-in database, SQLite still needs you to create its tables.
-Although you can do this using Spin components and the SQLite API, this usually results in database setup getting uncomfortably mixed in with application logic.

-Instead, you can use the `spin up --sqlite` option to run whatever SQL statements you need before your application starts.
+In most cases, the most convenient way to do this is to use the `spin up --sqlite` option to run whatever SQL statements you need before your application starts.
 This is typically used to create or alter tables, but can be used for whatever other maintenance or troubleshooting tasks you need.

 You can run a SQL script from a file using the `@filename` syntax: